gatling/frontline-doc/content/reference/current/release/highlight-1-12/index.md

 -XX:-UseBiasedLocking
 ```

-and the default System properties are now empty.
+and the default Java System properties are now empty.

 Those new settings produced way better performance in our internal benchmarks.